CONFIRMED: Switzerland adopts IvDO/IVDR

 - detection marker (e.g. fluorescent, chromogenic, chemiluminescent marker) for chromatography

-What are examples of non-changes to the design and/or intended purpose?
+What are examples of non-significant changes to the design and/or intended purpose?

 Per Section 4.3, the following are examples provided of non-significant changes.
 Only a subset has been provided below, the full guidance should be read if/when a change determination is needed.